friendsofstrandseq/TranslocatoR/README.md

 data.folder	| path to MosaiCatcher data folder output.folder | absolute path to output folder for TranslocatoR data samples	| samples in MosaiCatcher output folder to be analyzed by TranslocatoR.
-Use consistent ID throughout the data-set. options	| can take multiple values "segments", "pq", "majority"; defaults to "pq". binsize	| which binsize to use, defaults to 100kb cutoff	| cutoff for significant FDR-corrected p-values, defaults to 0.01 regions	| list of regions in the format "chr#:<start>-<end>" for potential translocations
+Use consistent ID throughout the data-set. options	| can take one of multiple values "segments", "pq", "majority"; defaults to "pq". binsize	| which binsize to use, defaults to 100kb cutoff	| cutoff for significant FDR-corrected p-values, defaults to 0.01 regions	| list of regions in the format "chr#:<start>-<end>" for potential translocations